-- This year's submission deadline is July 31!
+- The submission deadline is Tuesday, Aug.
+1.

-- Include name, address and contact number of the nominee.
+- Include the name, address and contact number of the nominee.

 - Describe the nominee’s contributions and accomplishments in the area of diversity.

-- Identify the diversity award category (business/group/organization, licensed attorney or judiciary) in which the nominee is being nominated.
+- Identify the diversity award category (organization, licensed attorney or member of the judiciary) in which the nominee is being nominated.

 - Submissions should not exceed five pages in length.

 Selection Criteria & Nomination Process

-One or more diversity awards will be given to a business, group or organization that has an office in the state of Oklahoma and has met one or more of the following criteria:
+One or more diversity awards will be given to an organization that has an office in the state of Oklahoma and has met one or more of the following criteria:

 - Developed and implemented an effective equal opportunity program as demonstrated by the organization’s commitment to the recruitment, retention and promotion of individuals of underrepresented populations regardless of race, ethnic origin, gender, religion, age, sexual orientation, disability or any other prohibited basis of discrimination;

 - Promoted diversity initiatives that establish and foster a more inclusive and equitable work environment;

-- Demonstrated continued corporate responsibility by devoting resources for the improvement of the community at large
+- Demonstrated continued corporate responsibility by devoting resources to the improvement of the community at large; and

 - Exhibited insightful leadership to confront and resolve inequities through strategic decision-making, allocation of resources and establishment of priorities.

-Two more diversity awards will be given to licensed attorneys and an additional award will be given to a member of the Oklahoma judiciary who has met one or more of the following criteria:
+Two or more diversity awards will be given to licensed attorneys, and an additional award will be given to a member of the Oklahoma judiciary who has met one or more of the following criteria:

 - Demonstrated dedication to raising issues of diversity and protecting civil and human rights;

-- Led the development of innovative or contemporary measures to fight discrimination and the effects
+- Led the development of innovative or contemporary measures to fight discrimination and its effects;

 - Fostered positive communication and actively promoted inter-group relations among populations of different backgrounds;

-- Participated in a variety of corporate and community events that promoted mutual respect, acceptance, cooperation or tolerance and contributed to diversity awareness in the community and workplace
+- Participated in a variety of corporate and community events that promoted mutual respect, acceptance, cooperation or tolerance and contributed to diversity awareness in the community and workplace; and

 - Reached out to a diverse array of attorneys to understand firsthand the experiences of someone from a different background.